mlcommons/training/large_language_model/megatron-lm/README.md

 The dataset is preprocessed using Sentence Piece Model.
 [These](https://github.com/sgpyc/training/blob/paxml-llm-draft/large_language_model/paxml/utils/generate_spm.md) instructions were used to train the SPM.

 ### Preprocessed data download
-The preprocessed dataset in a training ready format is available in the S3 bucket at `mlcommons-training-wg-s3/TODO` (the S3 download instructions are available at the end of this README in "S3 artifacts download" section).
+The preprocessed dataset in a training ready format is available in the S3 bucket at `gpt3/megatron-lm/dataset_c4_spm.tar` path
+(the S3 download instructions are available at the end of this README in "S3 artifacts download" section).
 After downloading and unpacking the tarball, the `preprocessed_c4_spm` directory contains the preprocessed dataset and this is where the `COM_DIR` env variable (explained above) should point to.